value

 What if we consider being different more valuable than being better than the others?

-Let’s focus our attention on worth rather than on popularity.
-The actions we take, the choices we make, the interactions we exchange.
-Also, the things we buy.
+Let’s focus our attention on worth rather than popularity.
+The actions we take, the choices we make, the interactions we exchange–and even the things we buy–are all influenced by value.
 In all this, value is the key.

 “Is it worthy?” – This is the question we need to ask.

 Conforming to the standards is not what we want.
 Fashion, beauty, learning, lifestyle standards and all the ideas of the majority, are not for us.
-There’s a lot of appearance in that, but there’s no value.
+There’s a lot of appearance in that, but little value.

 People live as if being part of the majority is the cool way to be.
-Indeed, they talk like the others, dress like the others, eat what’s popular.
-Perhaps they don’t have to think that much, and it gives them a sense of belonging and protection.
+Indeed, they talk like others, dress like others, eat what’s popular.
+Perhaps they don’t have to think that much doing so, conforming requires less thought and less effort, giving them a sense of belonging and protection.

-But, the sense of belonging can be satisfied in smaller communities.
-Like-minded people can connect to share their vision of the world.
+But, the sense of belonging can also be found in smaller communities.
+In fact, like-minded people can connect to share their vision of the world, which doesn’t necessarily have to align with the majority.

-Consider being different offers its own sense of beauty.
-A rare object, just like a rare person is valuable because it’s scarce, uncommon.
-And it doesn’t need to be like the other ones.
+Consider that being different offers its own sense of beauty.
+A rare object, just like a rare person, is valuable because it’s scarce, uncommon.
+And it doesn’t need to be like the others.
 Standardization is not what we are looking for.
 Little treasures, that’s what we want.

 As our beloved Virginia Woolf has pointed out: